tracking202/sparkloop/README.md

 ### Final Setup

-You could copy and paste this code into your email templates as is; however, I like to also set up all this code as a snippet as well.
-It gives you the benefit of an easy spot to update the recommendations block in one spot.
+You could copy and paste this code into your email templates as is; however, I like to also set up all this code as a snippet because it gives you the benefit of an easy spot to update the recommendations block in one spot.